cloudfoundry-community-attic/cf-ssh/README.md

 SSH into a running container for your Cloud Foundry application, run one-off tasks, debug your app, and more.

-Initial implementation requires:
+Initial implementation requires the application to have a `manifest.yml`.

--	run `cf-ssh -f path/to/manifest.yml` to obtain information about the application

 Installation
 ------------